PonceLab/as-simple-as-possible/README.md

 - [Image Content Analysis](https://github.com/PonceLab/as-simple-as-possible/tree/main/Image_Content_Analysis/README.md): How to get fuzzy-labels for images with a resnet trained for the COCO-STUFF data set and then gathering statistics on word frequency in labels, including Google Cloud Vision labels
 	- [Cloud Vision Labeling](https://github.com/PonceLab/as-simple-as-possible/tree/main/Image_Content_Analysis/labeling_with_Google_Cloud_Vision.md): How to get labels from the Google Cloud Vision API.

+The data are shared via public OSF repo.
+Image files are witheld but will be made available to researchers following the procedures outlined in the journal article.
+The link to the repository is here: [https://osf.io/z6gv2/]("https://osf.io/z6gv2/")

 ## How to use this repo

 The links in the table of contents take you to markdown files for display on github.
 We also provide actual MATLAB livescripts in the same folders.
 Simply clone this repository to your computer and browse the directories.
 Whenever possible we include dependencies here in this repository.
 When we do not we offer instructions on installing them yourself in the livescripts where they are needed.
 If a function is not recognized then it is probably in a [standard MATLAB toolbox](https://www.mathworks.com/help/matlab/index.html) (e.g. the [computer vision toolbox](https://www.mathworks.com/products/computer-vision.html)).
 We may not have noticed since we install all toolboxes by default on our laboratory machines.